 The remainder of the paper is organized as follows.
 In the following section, I specify the estimation framework and define the sensitivity measure.
-In Section 3, I discuss how the proposed measure relates to some recent sensitivity measures.
-In Section 4, I apply the measure to an empirical analysis of the relative importance of alternative savings motives over the life cycle.
-In section 5, I apply the approach to a rich model of home-ownership and migration before concluding in Section 6.
+In Section 3, I apply the measure to an empirical analysis of the relative importance of alternative savings motives over the life cycle.
+In section 4, I apply the approach to a rich model of home-ownership and migration before concluding in Section 5.
 Python code generating all results in this paper is available from the author's web-page.